 Cast on enough stitches for your desired snood width; 26cm is enough to wrap pleasingly.
 Having decided whether you want a single-loop or a double, keep knitting until the piece is long enough to wrap loosely around your neck once, around 80cm, or twice, around 140cm.
 (Once knitted, your snood will stretch a bit.)
 Cast off, leaving a long length of yarn, and use this to sew the ends of the work together to form a loop.
 Secure the end of the yarn with a knot, and cut off remaining yarn.

 See our list of the best free knitting patterns for baby clothes and accessories

 Save time: try a shortcut

 A snood-knitting kit means you don’t have to find the right-sized needles, and the correct yarn.
-Wool and the Gang sells several snood/cowl kits, from £25.50.
+Wool and the Gang sells several snood/cowl kits.
 Or Stitch & Story, from Notonthehighstreet comes with 100% merino wool, plus bamboo knitting needles and a craft box.